Raj2710/FSD-WE-T-B9/Readme.md

 How to push code to github?

-1. git init - will create a local repository for the spicefied project
+1. git init - will create a local repository for the spicefied project(only for the first time)
 2. git add . - It will add all the files to the local repository
 3. git commit -m "Commit messages" - This will save all the files to the local repo
 4. git remote add origin url - This will connect the local repo to the remote repo(only for the first time)
 5. git push -u origin master - all your local changes will be pushed to the remote repository

+If you are pushing the code for an existing repo
+1. git add .
+2. git commit -m "commit message"
+3. git push